mesepith/duo-lingo-words/README.md

-# Duo Lingo Word Extractor - Chrome Extension
+# Duo Lingo Word Extractor - Browser Extension

 A lightweight Chrome extension that extracts vocabulary words and their meanings from language learning sites like Duolingo and displays them in a clean, copyable, and downloadable table format.